afaf99/Flutter_Shaguf_BootCamp/README.md

 <h1>Introduction to Flutter and Dart :rocket:</h1>
 <p>This course, provided by Shaguf, is an introduction to Flutter and Dart using Android Studio.
-In this course, you will learn how to use Flutter to build user interfaces and handle widgets effectively.</p>
+In this course, I learned how to use Flutter to build user interfaces and handle widgets effectively.</p>

 <h2 style="font-style:italic; color: rgb(158, 81, 124);">Course Highlights</h2>
 <ol style="font-size: 25px; color: white;" >Learn the fundamentals of Flutter and Dart programming.</ol>